ESMValGroup/ESMValCore/doc/recipe/overview.rst

 By default, ancillary variables and cell measures will be removed from the main variable before saving it to file because they can be as big as the main variable.
-To keep the ancillary variables, disable the preprocessor function that removes them by setting ``remove_ancillary_variables: false`` in the preprocessor profile in the recipe.
+To keep the supplementary variables, disable the preprocessor function that removes them by setting ``remove_supplementary_variables: false`` in the preprocessor profile in the recipe.

 Concatenating data corresponding to multiple facets
 ---------------------------------------------------